jarusll/the-logs/index.md

 I might have overengineered the mirroring thing.
 Eh, if it works it'll payoff.

 For some reason I can't set the python version for ansible.
 Tomorrow I'll dockerize & see if it works.
-The mirroring works fine on local with python3.8 But I am not able to set the specific version for ansible.
+The mirroring works fine on local with python3.8 But I am not able to set the specific version for ansible on vps.
 Dockerizing should solve it.

 Night